EndPointCorp/end-point-blog/2014/12/22/bucardo-replication-trigger-enabling.html.md

    3 |      123 | private
 ```

 So, all is as we expected: any changes made to this table have the phone number changed.
-Let's see what happens when the changes are done via Bucardo replication.
+Let’s see what happens when the changes are done via Bucardo replication.
 Note that we are updating btest1 but querying btest2:

 ```
 $ psql btest1 -c "update pgbench_accounts set abalance=99, phone='867-5309' WHERE aid <= 3"